alvinntnu/python-notes/intro.md

 This notebook is being updated on a regular basis.
 Most of the materials here are for educational purposes only.

 ## Table of Contents

-There are three main sections in Python Notes for Linguistics:
+There are four main sections in Python Notes for Linguistics:

 - Python Basics
 - Corpus Linguistics with Python
+- Statistical Analyses
 - NLP with Python

 ## Recommended Books